mundipagg/amora-data-build-tool/docs_src/index.md

 and select statements with [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy).
 Amora is able to transform Python code into SQL data transformation jobs that run inside the warehouse.

-## When should I use?

-- Use case 1
-- Use case 2
-- Use case 3

 ## Installation

 ### Pypi